wesleycamargo/azure-docs.pt-br/articles/hdinsight/kafka/apache-kafka-ssl-encryption-authentication.md

 ## <a name="client-setup-without-authentication"></a>Configuração do cliente (sem autenticação)

-Se você não precisar de autenticação, as etapas para configurar apenas a criptografia de SSL serão:
+Se você não precisar da autenticação, as etapas para configurar a criptografia de SSL apenas são:

 1. Entrar no computador cliente (hn1) e navegar até a pasta `~/ssl`
 1. Exporte a senha do cliente.
 Substitua `<client_password>` com a senha de administrador real no computador cliente Kafka.